 If history is limiting based on culture, time and geography, then what other associations may have a broader reach?

-We have body language that communicates universally across humanity.
-Letter forms have a body language of their own.
 We naturally seek out our own human attributes in other objects.
-People anthropomorphise animals and inanimate objects all the time.
+People anthropomorphize animals and inanimate objects all the time.
 The same is true to a degree with letter forms.
+Letters have been described as playful, menacing, and even trustworthy.

 If I imagine human attributes in my letter forms, then I can manipulate those forms to reflect a certain mood based on human body language.